buddypress/buddypress/README.md

 npm run wp-env start
 ```

 Your WordPress community site will be accessible at http://localhost:8888.
-You can see configurations in the `.wp-env.json` file located at the root of the project directory.
-You can [override](https://developer.wordpress.org/block-editor/packages/packages-env/#wp-env-override-json) these configurations using a `.wp-env.override.json` file located at the root of the project repository.

 #### To stop the development environment